 Job Outlook and Salary

-The Bureau of Labor Statistics reported the average wage for business analysts in 2022 was $104,660.
-They also reported the demand for business analysts in 2031 is expected to increase by 11 percent.
+The Bureau of Labor Statistics reported the average wage for business analysts in 2023 was $115,530, with the top 10 percent making $172,280 or more.
+They also reported the demand for business analysts in 2032 is expected to increase by 10 percent.
 This faster than average growth is due to the demand for consulting.
 Companies are looking for ways to control their spending and increase efficiency.

 Most industries, specifically healthcare, will see an increase in demand for business analysts.
 Set yourself apart from your competition by being fluent in another language, having a graduate degree, having multiple certifications, and/or a very specialized area of expertise.